-Lee’s friends and acquaintances have offered conflicting assessments of her mental state; some say she is sharp and lively, while others portray her as confused and lacking a short-term memory.
-In a 2011 letter, Lee’s sister and close companion, Alice Lee, who died last fall, wrote to a neighbor that her sister “can’t see and can’t hear and will sign anything put before her by anyone in whom she has confidence,” according to the Times.
+Lee’s friends and acquaintances offered conflicting assessments of her mental state; at that time, some said she was sharp and lively, while others portrayed her as confused and lacking a short-term memory.
+In a 2011 letter, Lee’s sister and close companion, Alice Lee, who died in the fall of 2014, wrote to a neighbor that her sister “can’t see and can’t hear and will sign anything put before her by anyone in whom she has confidence,” according to the Times.

 As a result, some observers were skeptical that the statements Harper Lee reportedly made about deciding to publish Go Set a Watchman had originated with her and expressed doubt that she had been closely involved in the book negotiations.
 A senior vice president at Harper said the company had not spoken directly to Lee about the book but negotiated exclusively with Carter and Lee’s literary agent, typical practice in the publishing world.
 HarperCollins executives said they visited Lee soon after announcing the new book and had a pleasant conversation with her about their publication plans.